Alopex6414/Cerasus/README.md

      * #### *`DirectInput` class is primarily used for interactive input devices such as keyboards, mice, and joysticks.
 Provides the ability to interact with the driver layer, including initialization, detection, feedback, and processing.*
      * #### *`DirectSound` class is mainly used for game music effects, and supports Wav and PCM file decoding.
 Provides the ability to interact with the driver layer, including initialization, detection, feedback, and processing.*
      * #### *`DirectShow` class is mainly used for game animation music playback.
 The number of decoders supported by itself is not much.
 The common COM interface is provided, and the corresponding decoding program needs to be written for the development file.*
+     * #### *`DirectMesh· is mainly used to draw some collections of D3DX itself, including cubes, spheres, cylinders, torus, polygons and teapots.*
     &nbsp;
   * ### CerasusClass
     &nbsp;